Itō Hirobumi: Political Crisis of 1881 and European tour

 A more formative part of his European tour was his time in Vienna, beginning in August 1882, where he studied with the political economist Professor Lorenz von Stein.
 Stein's Staatswissenschaft (science of the state) had a profound impact on Itō.
 Stein's theories emphasized the critical role of effective state administration (Verwaltung) as a necessary complement to constitutional government (Verfassung), arguing for a system that could reconcile parliamentary mechanisms with the broader public interest and efficient governance of the state.
 This approach resonated deeply with Itō's pragmatic desire for practical guidelines for establishing and managing a constitutional state.
 Stein's ideas provided Itō with a sophisticated conceptual framework that moved beyond the abstract natural law theories then popular among some popular rights advocates in Japan, offering instead a model of a state grounded in administrative capacity and historical context.
 Furthermore, Stein stressed the importance of a robust system of education to support a constitutional state and cultivate an informed citizenry, reinforcing Itō's own belief in the importance of education for national development.
-Itō returned to Japan in August 1883, equipped with new insights and renewed confidence for the task of constitution-making.
+Itō returned to Japan in August 1883, and resumed work on constitution-drafting with additional comparative research.